-6. In order to disable or enable the group policies you just need to double click (left mouse click) in the box next to the policy under the “Security setting “ tab and select from there the option you want .For example “Disable” or “Enable”
+6. In order to disable or enable the group policies, you just need to double click (left mouse click) in the box next to the policy under the “Security setting “ tab and select from there the option you want .For example “Disable” or “Enable”

-Keep in mind that this secpol.msc feature only works on the windows 8.1 Enterprise and windows 8.1 Pro.
-In the basic edition of windows you do not have this option.
+Keep in mind that this secpol.msc feature only works on the Windows 10, 8.1 Enterprise and Windows 10, 8.1 Pro.
+In the basic edition of Windows you do not have this option.